hindutva/hindutva.github.io/main/books/vivekAnanda/volume_9/excerpts_from_sister_niveditas_book/1312_chapter_iii.md

 friends", so that their historical careers were beyond dispute.
 As for Krishna, he was the most shadowy of all.
-A poet, a cowherd, a great ruler, a warrior and a sage had all perhaps been merged in one beautiful figure holding the Gitâ in his hand.
+A poet, a cowherd, a great ruler, a warrior and a sage had all perhaps been merged in one beautiful figure holding the Gitā in his hand.

-But today Krishna was "the most perfect of the Avatâras".
+But today Krishna was "the most perfect of the Avatāras".
 And a wonderful picture followed of the charioteer who reined in his horses while he surveyed the field of battle and in one brief glance noted the disposition of the forces, at the same moment that he commenced to utter